MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-extraction-performance-troubleshooting.md

 - To view logs, go to SHIR VM.
 Open Event viewer > Applications and service logs > Connectors > Integration runtime.

 - To send logs to support, go to SHIR VM.
 Open Integration Runtime configuration manager > Diagnostic > Send Logs.
-This action sends the logs from the last seven days and provides you a report ID.
-You will need this report ID and RunId of your run.
+This action sends the logs from the last seven days and provides you with a report ID.
+You need this report ID and RunId of your run.
 Document the report ID for future reference.

-- When you use the SAP CDC connector in a SLT scenario:
+- When you use the SAP CDC connector in an SLT scenario:

   - Ensure that prerequisites are met.
     Roles are required for the SLT user, for example ADFSLTUSER, in OLTP systems, for example ECC, for SLT replication to work.
 For more information about roles, see [2658517 - What authorizations and roles are needed? - SLT](https://launchpad.support.sap.com/#/notes/2658517).

-  - If errors occur in a SLT scenario, see the recommendations for analysis.
+  - If errors occur in an SLT scenario, see the recommendations for analysis.
 Isolate and test the scenario within the SAP solution first.
 For example, test it outside of ADF by running the test program provided by SAP `RODPS_REPL_TEST` in SE38.
 If the issue is on the SAP side, you get the same error when you use the report.
 You can analyze the data extraction in SAP by using the transaction code `ODQMON`.

     If the replication works when you use this test report, but not with ADF, contact Azure or ADF support.